 You and your family share in the responsibility for keeping the Wildwood community healthy.
-Campers who are ill or have infections are not allowed to attend camp until they are healthy and infection-free.
+Campers who are ill or who have infections are not allowed to attend camp until they are healthy and infection free.
 Campers who have fractures, breaks, stitches, recent head injury/concussion, or other injuries must have the approval of the Wildwood Director and written permission from a physician to attend camp.

-When you arrive at camp, it is vital that you let the camp nurse know if your camper has been exposed to an ill person or someone who has become ill in the past seven days, or if your camper has recovered from any illness within the past seven days, so that camp staff can appropriately monitor your camper's continued health.
+When you arrive at camp, it is vital that you let the Camp Nurse know if your camper has been exposed to an ill person or someone who has become ill in the past seven days, or if your camper has recovered from any illness within the past seven days, so that camp staff can appropriately monitor your camper's continued health.

-During drop off, Wildwood staff will take each camper's temperature and ask about exposure to illness as part of our routine health screening, along with a lice check.
+During the first 24 hours of camp, Wildwood staff will take each camper's temperature and ask about exposure to illness as part of our routine health screening.
+If your camper has a temperature above 100°F or other symptoms at the screening, we will call you to consult and may ask you to come and pick up your camper.